Fournier gangrene is typically seen in diabetic men aged 50-70 years but rarely in women. Other than age, predisposing factors include:

 History and etymology

-It was first described by French venereologist Jean Alfred Fournier (1832-1914) in 1883 who noted a fulminating gangrenous infection of male genitalia in young healthy males without an obvious cause.
+It was first described by French professor of dermatology at the University of Paris, and director of the renowned venereal Hospital of St Louis, Jean Alfred Fournier (1832-1914) 6 in 1883.
+He noted a fulminating gangrenous infection of male genitalia in young healthy males without an obvious cause.

 The differential in the setting of acute scrotal pain includes:

 - 1. Rajan DK, Scharer KA.
 Radiology of Fournier's gangrene.
 AJR Am J Roentgenol.
 1998;170 (1): 163-8.
 AJR Am J Roentgenol (citation) - Pubmed citation

 - 2. Uppot RN, Levy HM, Patel PH.
 Case 54: Fournier gangrene.
 Radiology.
 2003;226 (1): 115-7. doi:10.1148/radiol.2261010714 - Pubmed citation

 - 3. Levenson RB, Singh AK, Novelline RA.
 Fournier gangrene: role of imaging.
 (2008) Radiographics : a review publication of the Radiological Society of North America, Inc. 28 (2): 519-28. doi:10.1148/rg.282075048 - Pubmed

 - 4. Erika Kube, Stanislaw P Stawicki, David P Bahner.
 Ultrasound in the diagnosis of Fournier's gangrene.
 (2012) International Journal of Critical Illness and Injury Science.
 2 (2): 104. doi:10.4103/2229-5151.97276 - Pubmed